Kim Kardashian Stuns In Sexy Black Corset On Instagram

-On Friday, Kim Kardashian took to her Instagram account to share a photo of herself in a racy corset in order to promote her brand new 90’s inspired makeup line.
+On Friday, Kim Kardashian took to her Instagram account to share a photo of herself in a racy corset in order to promote her brand-new ’90s-inspired makeup line.

 In the sexy snapshot, the Keeping Up with the Kardashians star is seen wearing a black corset with thick bra cups and a sheer, see-through material around the waist.
 The ensemble also boasted belts that connected to a collar worn around Kim’s neck.

-Kardashian flaunted her ample cleavage and toned arms in the outfit, as well as her new sultry makeup look.
+Kardashian flaunted her ample cleavage and toned arms in the outfit as well as her new sultry makeup look.

 Kim had her long, dark hair parted down the middle and styled in straight strands, which fell behind her back.
-She also sported her makeup collection on her face, which included darkened eyebrows, thick lashes, dramatic eyeliner, and a smokey gray eye shadow.
+She also sported her makeup collection on her face, which included darkened eyebrows, thick lashes, dramatic eyeliner, and a smokey gray eyeshadow.

 Kardashian added pink blush on her cheeks, a bronzed glow all over her body, and a nude color on her plump lips to complete her glam look.

-In the caption of the photo, Kim reveals that she just dropped her new collection, which includes multiple eye shadow, lipstick, lip liner, and eyeliner colors.
+In the caption of the photo, Kim reveals that she just dropped her new collection, which includes multiple eyeshadow, lipstick, lip liner, and eyeliner colors.

 View this post on Instagram